degenwithheart/SentienceX-AI/README.md

 - **Secure Deployment**: HTTPS enforcement, CORS protection, and trusted host middleware.
 - **Docker Support**: Containerized deployment with docker-compose for local development.

+## Model Information

+The application utilizes pre-trained models from Hugging Face for immediate functionality and analysis capabilities while custom local models are being trained and fine-tuned for optimal performance.

 ## Requirements

 - Python 3.8+